DarkJaslo/Horaris-FIB/README.md

 ### Issues:
 -Subjects are entered manually.
 I greatly recommend using an input file like <tt>input_example.txt</tt> and redirecting stdin as well as stdout.

--It's intended to work with schedules of exactly five different subjects at a time.

 ### How to build and use
 Requirements: being able to use a Makefile, or at least being able to compile C++11.